 - Dubawi (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Stamp Hill in 2017, winning for Richard Fahey at odds of 50/1 under the guidance of Paul Hanagan.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 4 winning favourites in the race.
-Before placing your bet on the 2026 International Stakes Heritage Handicap, head over to see which other runners today are being backed by the best racing tipsters.
+Before placing your bet on the 2026 International Stakes Heritage Handicap, head over to see which runners the best racing tipsters are tipping today.

 Route to the International Stakes Heritage Handicap

-Many trainers will target races to use as prep races before coming to the International Stakes Heritage Handicap.
+Many trainers target races as preparation for the International Stakes Heritage Handicap.
 These are the races which the recent winners ran in before coming here:

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this International Stakes Heritage Handicap Preview are at hand, Andy and Darren.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this International Stakes Heritage Handicap Preview are Andy and James.
+They both work on the Horse Racing Tips team, overseeing the tipsters and managing the tip settlement, while also creating and managing all the horse racing event previews for Flat racing.